zevweiss/enthrall/README.md

 ### Notes/Limitations/Known Issues

- - Mac OS X is currently only supported as a remote (X11 should work as a master or remote on Linux or FreeBSD).

  - When using `switch-indicator = dim-inactive`, inactive OS X remotes will sometimes (for reasons currently unknown) spontaneously reset themselves to full brightness.